Slicer/Slicer/Docs/developer_guide/mrml_overview.md

 ## Introduction

-Medical Reality Modeling Language (MRML) is a data model developed to represent all data sets that may be used in medical software applications.
+Medical Reality Modeling Language (MRML, pronounced "MURml") is a data model developed to represent all data sets that may be used in medical software applications.

 - MRML software library: An open-source software library that implements MRML data in-memory representation, reading/writing files, visualization, processing framework, and GUI widgets for viewing and editing.
 The library is based on the VTK toolkit, uses ITK for reading/writing some file formats, and has a few additional optional dependencies, such as Qt for GUI widgets.
-The library is kept fully independent from 3D&nbsp;Slicer and so it can be used in any other medical applications, but 3D&nbsp;Slicer is the only major application that uses it and therefore MRML library source code is maintained in 3D&nbsp;Slicer's source code repository.
+The library is kept fully independent from 3D Slicer and so it can be used in any other medical applications, but 3D Slicer is the only major application that uses it and therefore MRML library source code is maintained in 3D Slicer's source code repository.
-- MRML file: When MRML data is saved to file, an XML document is created (with an .mrml file extension), which contains an index of all data sets and it may refer to other data files for bulk data storage.
+- MRML file: When MRML data is saved to file, an XML document is created (with a .mrml file extension), which contains an index of all data sets and it may refer to other data files for bulk data storage.
 A variant of this file format is the MRML bundle file, which contains the .mrml file and all referenced data files in a single zip file (with .mrb extension).

 ## MRML Scene

-- All data is stored in an *MRML scene*, which contains a list of *MRML nodes*.
+- All data is stored in a *MRML scene*, which contains a list of *MRML nodes*.
 - Each MRML node has a unique ID in the scene, has a name, custom attributes (key:value pairs), and a number of additional properties to store information specific to its data type.
 Node types include image volume, surface mesh, point set, transformation, etc.
 - Nodes can keep *references* (links) to each other.
 - Nodes can *invoke events* when their contents or internal state change.
 The most common event is a "Modified" event, which is invoked whenever the node content is changed.
 Other nodes, [application logic objects](https://www.slicer.org/wiki/Documentation/Nightly/Developers/Logics), or user interface widgets may add *observers*, which are callback functions that are executed whenever the corresponding event is invoked.